The longer bio

 Mark Manson / #1 New York Times bestselling author

 Over her career, Sarah has interviewed two Australian Prime Ministers, Beyonce, Brene Brown, His Holiness the Dalai Lama and dozens of moral philosophers, effective altruists and existential risk experts.
 Sarah has been variously described as “the climate queen”, “an expert on misinformation” and “f*cking wild” (by Russell Brand) and has been ranked in the top 200 most influential authors in the world (two years in a row).
+She also won foster parent of the year 2022 (NSW; kids’ choice).

-In a “previous life” Sarah was an award-winning journalist and was the youngest opinion columnist in the News Ltd stable (she shared a page in Friday’s edition of The Herald Sun with Andrew Bolt for five years).
-She “accidentally” became the editor of Cosmopolitan Australia at the age of 29.
-She had never read the magazine – nor worn makeup or heels – before landing the gig.
-She was a columnist for a number of national mastheads and magazines for more than 11 years.
+Sarah became the youngest opinion columnist in the News Ltd stable at 24 (she shared a page in The Herald Sun with Andrew Bolt for five years).
+She was a columnist for dozens of international mastheads and magazines for more than 11 years.

-Sarah is a philanthropist and minimalist.
 Her I Quit Sugar digital business was the largest wellness site in Australia and employed 25-plus staff, based out of offices in central Sydney.
-In February 2022 she sold off the business and its assets and gave everything to charity.
-She now donates the money to carefully researched charity projects that target inequality, indigenous issues and the climate crisis.
-Sarah consumes essentials only, has never owned a handbag, doesn’t own a car and is generally photographed in the same outfits for decades at a time.
+But, in February 2022 she sold off the business and all its assets and gave everything to carefully researched charity projects that target inequality, indigenous issues and the climate crisis.

 She is an experienced keynote speaker and MC who has presented to the New York Times, Microsoft USA, Google, Apple, the National Press Club in Canberra, National Australia Bank, IKEA, Monash University, RMIT, Harvard University and more.